microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 # How to Contribute

-If you're interested in contributing, take a look at the general [contributer's guide](https://github.com/Microsoft/ApplicationInsights-Home/blob/master/CONTRIBUTING.md) first.
+If you're interested in contributing, take a look at the general [contributer's guide](https://github.com/Microsoft/ApplicationInsights-Home/blob/master/CONTRIBUTING.md) first and continue here.

 ## Unit Tests